rupeshtiwari/rupeshtiwari.github.io/_posts/2021-01-30-enforcing-dependency-constraints-in-nx-monorepo-projects.md

 - Sales projects can depend on Branding projects
 - Sales projects should not depend on Customers projects
 - Customers projects can depend on Branding projects
-- Customers projects should not depned on Sales projects
+- Customers projects should not depend on Sales projects
 - Branding projects can not depend on Sales projects
 - Branding projects can not depend on Customers projects